amayj288/SNS-Assignment-5_Group-10/README.md

 The assignment consisted of 2 parts: Implementing the Keyed Transposition Cipher, and then implementing the Ottway-Rees Protocol

 1) Keyed Transposition Cipher
-The file to run this is the 'trans_cipher.py' file which is inside the 'Keyed Tranpsosition Cipher Directory'.
+The file to run this is the 'trans_cipher.py' file which is inside the 'Keyed-Tranpsosition-Cipher Directory'.
 The code has been explained in the video, and can be executed in the terminal as:

                  -> python trans_cipher.py